-If you have questions concerning maintenance work and maintenance intervals:

-Contact the manufacturer (service address \rightarrow page 2).
+If you have questions concerning service work and intervals: Contact the manufacturer (service address $\rightarrow$ page 2).

 Danger of accident and injury due to improper maintenance!

 Improper maintenance or repair can cause serious accidents or injuries.

 Have repairs to the vehicle or chassis, electrical system, gas system and gas consumers performed only by authorised specialists.